TruebitProtocol/truebit-eth/README.md

 ```sh
 token deposit -v 500 -a 0
 ```
 We can repeat this process for account 1, if desired.
 We are ready to start a Verifier, however if we wish to run a Solver, there is one additional step.
 We must purchase a Solver license with ETH.
-Check the price using `license price`, then
+Check the price using `license price`, determine whether the account already has a license using `license check -a 0`, and then
 ```sh
 license purchase -a 0
 ```